Your organisation has just signed up for an Overton subscription – great news! What next?

 Run a search for people

-Once you’re back at the Start screen, switch to the ‘Search People’ tab and search for a name.
+Once you’re back at the Start screen, switch to the ‘Search People’ tab and search for an individual by name, using a group of names or an ORCID.
 On the search results list, you can filter your results or see the policy documents related to the person using the ‘Explore’ button.

 Run a search for scholarly documents